-It is possible to feed calendar data from Teamup to other calendar applications, for example Google Calendar, Microsoft Outlook or Apple’s iCal.
+You can set up a feed from your Teamup Calendar to other calendar applications such as Google Calendar, Microsoft Outlook or Apple’s iCal.
 This is achieved using iCalendar feeds.

 iCalendar feeds are read-only and provide a periodic automatic synchronization between the source calendar (Teamup) and a third calendar application.

-Please note that currently only the Web interface of Teamup provides the iCalendar feed URLs.
-If you are using either the iOS app or the Android app please open the calendar using a web browser before proceeding.
+Please note that currently only the web interface of Teamup provides the iCalendar feed URLs.
+If you are using a Teamup mobile app, please open the Teamup calendar using a web browser before proceeding.

 How to add iCalendar Feeds to other calendar applications

-2. Paste the feed URL into the feed address field of the subscribing calendar applications.
-For specific help see:
+To add the iCalendar feed from a Teamup calendar to another calendar service, paste the feed URL into the feed address field of the subscribing calendar service.

 1. Open File, select New Calendar Subscription

-3. On the next screen, edit the name, etc. and choose the auto-refresh frequency (from every 5 min. to every week).
+3. On the next screen, edit the name and other details, such as auto-refresh frequency.
 Click OK.

 See also instructions from Apple.
-If you’d like to have iCloud to push a Teamup Calendar feed to all your Apple devices, subscribe it on your Mac (not on iPhone or iPad), make sure to choose “iCloud” as the Location as described here.
+To have iCloud push a Teamup Calendar feed to all your Apple devices, subscribe to it on your Mac (not on iPhone or iPad), and choose “iCloud” as the Location, as described here.

 To change the update frequency on Mac OS: